Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Andromeda/Andromeda_Setup.md

 ### Setting up URI HPC Account

+As of November 2024, You can request an Andromeda account only if you need to access data there.
+The preferred cluster now is Unity, so you need to create an account there first (follow instructions [here](https://docs.unity.uri.edu/documentation/getting-access/)).
+Hollie's group is pi_hputnam_uri_edu.
+Hollie needs to approve this request on Unity.
+After approval, contact hpc@etal.uri.edu so that they can then transfer your SSH key from Unity to Andromeda.

+##### Steps to open an Andromeda account (before switching to Unity as preferred cluster)
 - First look on the [Andromeda help page](https://its.uri.edu/research-computing/using-andromeda/) to look at the different steps for either Windows or Mac users.

 1. Email 	hpc@etal.uri.edu from your URI email address and cc Hollie requesting an account on the URI HPC research cluster Andromeda.
 As simple as: Hello I work with Dr. Hollie Putnam as a ____ and I would like to request an Andromeda account.
 Thank you.